-Starting July 1, 2021 Gmail ads campaigns will become “read only”.
-This means that after this date, advertisers will not be able to create new Gmail campaigns or make changes to existing Gmail campaigns, including edits to existing Gmail ads.
+Gmail ads campaigns are now “read only”, which means that advertisers will not be able to create new Gmail campaigns or make changes to existing campaigns.
+This includes edits to any existing Gmail ads.

 To continue serving ads on Gmail, we recommend that you create a Discovery campaign.
 Discovery ads allow you to expand your reach from Gmail to other Google-owned surfaces, which reach 3 billion people monthly and include YouTube and Discover.
 Learn more about creating and managing Discovery ads

 Show your ads in Gmail (and other places) with Discovery campaigns

 Discovery ads have many features that help you manage your direct response ads in similar ways to Gmail ads.
 In fact, Discovery ads offer Gmail ads’ most popular features:

 - Smart bidding: Use Maximize conversions bidding or Target CPA to optimize your campaign bids to meet your media marketing objectives.
 Make sure to implement conversion tracking in order to use Smart Bidding solutions.

 - Audience targeting: Discovery ads support all audience targeting for custom audiences, customer match, remarketing and similar audiences as well as In-Market, Detailed Demographics, Life Events and Affinity audiences.

 - Native ad experience: Use the single-image and multi-image carousel options with both square and landscape images to reach customers in a native ad environment on Google properties.